blakegarretson/essentials/main.md

     - I’ve already listed Microsoft PowerToys elsewhere in this list, but it’s worth mentioning that it comes with PowerRename.
 PowerRename has less features than WildRename, but it is still incredibly powerful while the simple interface is easier to figure out. **(Windows)**
     - Another option is [Bulk Rename Utility](https://www.bulkrenameutility.co.uk).
 It is arguably the better option as it is actively maintained and has more functionality (at the cost of added complexity), but it is only free for personal use.
 - [Transnomino](https://www.transnomino.com/): This is my go-to renaming utility on Mac.
 Regular expressions, prefixfes, suffixes, numbering, case changes, you-name-it and Transnomino can do it. **(Mac)**
+    - Don't forget Mac has bulk renaming built-in.
+Just select multiple files in Finder, right-click and select "Rename..." and you have a simple but capable renaming solution that handles replacement, appending, prepending, and other formatting like adding counters or dates.
+    - One other alternative is [NameChanger](https://mrrsoftware.com/namechanger/), which may suit your use case better since the interface is slightly different than Transnomino.

 ## Local File Synchronization